xxdydx/tp/docs/UserGuide.md

     * Must start with an alphanumeric character
     * Example: `Jane Wang`
 * `price/PRICE` - Vendor pricing (optional, for vendors only)
-    * Must be a non-negative integer (whole numbers only, no cents/decimals, no commas and no fullstops)
+    * Must be a non-negative integer (whole numbers only, no cents/decimals, no commas, no fullstops, no leading zeros)
     * Can be a single value (e.g., `1000`) or range (e.g., `1000-2000`)
     * Range values must be separated by a hyphen with no spaces
     * Maximum value: 9,999,999,999
 * `budget/BUDGET` - Client budget (optional, for clients only)
-    * Must be a non-negative integer (whole numbers only, no cents/decimals, no commas and no fullstops)
+    * Must be a non-negative integer (whole numbers only, no cents/decimals, no commas, no fullstops, leading zeros will be trimmed)
     * Can be a single value (e.g., `5000`) or range (e.g., `5000-10000`)
     * Range values must be separated by a hyphen with no spaces
     * Maximum value: 9,999,999,999